netguru/frontend-recruitment-task/README.md

 Hey there!

-Thanks for joining recruitment for Front-end dev @ netguru.
+Thanks for joining recruitment for UI dev @ netguru.
 We have a small task for you!

 ![Preview](https://github.com/netguru/frontend-recruitment-task/blob/master/sources/hangman.png)